cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 |       | Value:           ~oid                                     |
 +-------+-----------------------------------------------------------+
 ~~~~~~~~~~~
-{: #fig-gn title="CBOR Certificate General Names"}
+{: #fig-gn title="CXXX Certificate General Names"}
 {: artwork-align="center"}

-## CBOR Certificate Signature Algorithms Registry {#sigalg}
+## CXXX Certificate Signature Algorithms Registry {#sigalg}

-IANA has created a new registry titled "CBOR Certificate Signature Algorithms" under the new heading "CBOR Certificate".
+IANA has created a new registry titled "CXXX Certificate Signature Algorithms" under the new heading "CXXX Certificate".
 The columns of the registry are Value, Name, OID, Parameters, DER, Comments, and Reference, where Value is an integer, and the other columns are text strings.
 For values in the interval \[-24, 23\] the registration procedure is "IETF Review" and "Expert Review".
 For all other values the registration procedure is "Expert Review".
 The initial contents of the registry are:

 ~~~~~~~~~~~
 +-------+-----------------------------------------------------------+